STATUTS de l'Association pour le Soutien de l'Enseignement International sur la Côte d'Azur (ASEICA)

-He/she may be assisted by any expert or consultant of his/her choice, even for a fee.
+The President may be assisted by any expert or consultant of his/her choice, even for a fee.

-He /she may conduct activities either through the staff of the Association or by delegation to third parties, persons or institutions, public or private.
+The President may conduct activities either through the staff of the Association or by delegation to third parties, persons or institutions, public or private.

 17.2 Powers of the Vice-President

 The Vice-President has powers which have been expressly delegated by the President.
-In the event of absence, incapacity or death of the President, the Vice-President is designated to replace him/her under the terms of Article 17.1 and, during the replacement, has all the powers of the President and assumes all the consequences.
+In the event of absence, incapacity or death of the President, the Vice-President is designated to replace him/her under the terms of Article 17.1 and, during the replacement, has all the powers of the President and assumes all the responsibilities.

 17.3 Powers of the Treasurer

-He/she is responsible for maintaining regular accountancy of all the operations which he/she carries out and reports on his/her financial management and submits the annual accounts to the Annual General Meeting for approval.
+The Treasurer is responsible for maintaining regular accountancy of all the operations which he/she carries out and reports on his/her financial management and submits the annual accounts to the Annual General Meeting for approval.